 I’m a real fan of email, mostly because it gives me a written record of tasks, edits, thoughts and ideas.
 Phone calls and in person meetings don’t do that—unless my notes are perfect—and it’s really difficult to take great notes while engaging in a conversation.
 I’m also a one-woman show, so I don’t have someone answering my phone for me.
 Every time the phone rings it interrupts whatever I’m doing and destroys my workflow.
 I rarely answer a cold call, because I'm usually in the middle of something and don't like being blind-sided.
 Rest assured that if you email me and it's urgent, you'll get a quick reply.

 Phone calls and meetings certainly have their place.
 Phone calls are great for bouncing ideas back and forth, and engaging in conversations that can be too complicated for email.
-Meeting in person is great for finding out about compatibility and personality.
+Meeting in person is great for finding out about compatibility and personality (though I find that can usually be done over the phone too).
 I rarely meet in person with my clients past that initial meeting (and to be honest I have many clients I’ve never met in person, some I’ve never even spoken to on the phone).
 We live in an age where there is very little need to meet in person, and to be completely honest I find most meetings to be a waste of time—mine and yours.
 Between travel time, the usual small talk and then a very short actual work conversation, we’ve turned a short phone call or a two paragraph email into a two hour excursion.
 I’ve worked in agencies burdened by constant meetings and it feels great to finally be free of that world.